Hobohodo/RomanNumerals-API/notes.md

 * I also initially created the "Numerals" table using `php artisan make:migration create_numerals_table --table=numerals` instead of using php `model:make model Numerals -m`.
 This wasn't really a mistake, just inefficient.

 * Realised that effective use of Fractal resources would make it much easier to work with a `totals` table, so going to make one now.

+* Now using the Fractal Transformers to return data - the ConversionTransformer works better just returning the integer and roman numerals, but the client may want to view the "most recent" data as well.
+It looks like this would be best dealt with using the "includes" method from Fractal\Transformer.